 Nairobi City has been for a long time the hub of business in East Africa.
 Business in Nairobi comprises trade in agricultural products, real estate industries, tourism sector and export and import of economic goods.
-Being the capital city of Kenya, Nairobi is the commercial nerve center of the country that offers citizens with a variety of business opportunities
+Being the capital city of Kenya, Nairobi is the commercial nerve centre of the country that offers citizens a variety of business opportunities

 1. Selling Mitumba Clothes

 Many young people are turning to sell secondhand clothes.
 Business centres in towns or residential areas have shops or stalls selling these clothes.
 It is a favourite business idea as it generates profit quickly.